eromatiya/squareup/README.md

 ## Settings and Customization

+### Customizing color scheme

+Change the color scheme by just clicking a button!

 + Dark - Dark colorscheme.
 Good for the night.
 + Light - Bright colorscheme.
 Good for killing the eyes.
 + Auto - Load a colorscheme based on time.
 Edit light/dark mode hours on `js/config.js`

 #### Customizing panel buttons